Evacuation deal reached for Syrian towns

 Technicians inside the complex and the Observatory said the dam’s main electrical control room had been knocked out.

-SDF fighters have advanced to within eight kilometres (five miles) of Raqa city at their closest point.
+SDF fighters have advanced to within eight kilometers (five miles) of Raqa city at their closest point.

-Government forces meanwhile advanced against IS further west in Aleppo province, taking the village of Deir Hafer and securing 24 kilometers of the Aleppo-Raqa highway, state media said.
-AFP
+Government forces meanwhile advanced against IS further west in Aleppo province, taking the village of Deir Hafer and securing 24 kilometres of the Aleppo-Raqa highway, state media said.